mir-group/nequip/docs/guide/faq.md

 ## Units
   **Q**: What units do `nequip` framework models use?

-  **A**: `nequip` has no prefered system of units and uses the units of the data provided.
+  **A**: `nequip` has no preferred system of units and uses the units of the data provided.
 Model inputs, outputs, error metrics, and all other quantities follow the units of the dataset.
 Users **must** use consistent input and output units.
 For example, if the length unit is Å and the energy labels are in eV, the force predictions from the model will be in eV/Å. The provided force labels should hence also be in eV/Å.

 ```{warning}
 `nequip` cannot and does not check the consistency of units in inputs you provide, and it is your responsibility to ensure consistent treatment of input and output units